-ReECO Tech is the collective term for a group of conversion technology companies that collect waste materials with a focus on converting such waste streams into new usable forms while helping develop environmentally sustainable economies.
+ReECO Tech - is the collective term for a group of conversion technology companies that collect waste materials with a focus on converting such waste streams into new usable forms while helping develop environmentally sustainable economies.
 ReECO Tech's services provide a viable option for helping manufacturers reduce waste, save resources, save money and lower their carbon footprint.
 Presently ReECO Tech has three divisions;

-ReECO Tech Conversion Technologies Ltd. ("ReECO Tech Conversions") is a biomass conversion company with a focus on sequestering CO2 emissions through waste diversion; converting biomass waste into consumables such as waste-to-energy products.
-Over the past year ReECO Tech Conversions experinced a significant growth to their heavy equipment fleet, adding 5 hydro-vac trucks, 3 tankers and a coring machine to their fleet of tractors and heavy-duty bulk trailers as they branched in the environment-friendly excavation arena.
-This is a horizontaly and vertically integrated business unit that is poised to secure long term contracts to help transfor communications networks while converting retrieved clean-soil waste into many new useable products.
+ReECO Tech Conversion Technologies Ltd. ("ReECO Tech Conversions") - originally a biomass conversion company with a focus on sequestering C02 emissions through waste diversion and converting biomass waste into consumables such as waste-to-energy products; it has since expanded to include hydro-vac services in the environment-friendly excavation arena - this is a horizontally and vertically integrated business unit that is poised to secure long term contracts to help transform communications networks while also monetizing the retrieved clean-soil waste into many new usable products..